Waterloo, Iowa

 Waterloo is a city in and the county seat of Black Hawk County, Iowa, United States.
-As of the 2020 United States Census the population was 67,314, making it the eighth-largest city in the state.
-The city is part of the Waterloo – Cedar Falls Metropolitan Statistical Area, and is the more populous of the two cities.
+It is the eighth-most populous city in Iowa, with a population of 67,314 at the 2020 census.
+Waterloo comprises a twin conurbation with neighboring municipality Cedar Falls, and is the larger of the two cities.
+The Waterloo – Cedar Falls metropolitan area has an estimated 170,000 residents.